 - Symptomatic treatment with proton pump inhibitors (PPIs), antacids, sucralfate, or H2-receptor blockers

 - Vitamin B12 replacement therapy (parenteral)

-- Risk of malignant degeneration requires regular endoscopic check-ups
+- Because there is a risk of malignant degeneration, regular endoscopic check-ups are required.

-- Vitamin B12 deficiency (→ pernicious anemia, funicular myelosis)
+- Vitamin B12 deficiency; (leading to pernicious anemia, which potentially causes funicular myelosis)

 - Gastric adenocarcinoma